Xiangyang1984/Gcluster/README.md

     OPTIONAL ARGUMENTS:
     ~~~~~~~~~~~~~~~~~~~
-       -o, --Gcluster_output_directory
-             An output directory holding all the generated files by Gcluster.pl. if this option is not set, Gcluster will create a
-             directory named "Gcluster_workplace" in the bin directory from where Gcluster.pl was invoked.
        -tree, --phylogenetic_file
              A Newick format tree file is used by Gcluster to automatically accociate the genomes with their phylogeny.
              Meanwhile, Gcluster will output a file named "temp_strain_reorder_file", which contains the order information of